huggingface/pytorch-image-models/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project.
 Issues are for reporting bugs or requesting features, the discussion forum is available for asking questions or seeking help from the community.
-title: ''
+title: "[FEATURE] Feature title..."
-labels: ''
+labels: enhancement
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.